Khun Sa: Death

 Khun Sa died on 26 October 2007 in Yangon at the age of 73.
-The cause of death was not known, though he had suffered from diabetes, high blood pressure, and heart disease.
+The cause of death was not known, though he had suffered from diabetes, high blood pressure, heart disease, and issues related to smoking.
 He was cremated four days after his death.
 His remains were cremated and buried at Yayway Cemetery, North Okkalapa Township, Yangon, Myanmar.
 Before his death he had decided not to be buried in Shan state, due to fears that his tomb would be vandalized or destroyed.

 Soon after he died, in November 2007, a memorial was held for Khun Sa in his former stronghold in Thailand, Thoed Thai, close to the Myanmar border.
 Asked why they honoured Khun Sa, the local people said that he helped the town to develop: he built the first paved roads in the area, the first school, and a well-equipped, 60-bed hospital staffed by Chinese doctors.
 He was building a hydro power plant, but after his departure construction on that project was halted.
 He also built an 18-hole golf course for foreign visitors and a functional water and electrical infrastructure.
 The local Thai authorities ensured that the ceremony remained relatively simple.